3Edges/LdapGraphLoader/README.md

 * Supports USERS and GROUP hierarchies.
 * Uses Java Logging to log its operation.

-A sample LDIF files is provided, with 2000 users and 200 groups.
+A sample LDIF files is provided, with 2000 users and 200 groups (file: `data/NeoLDAPSample.ldif`).
 The group memberships are random.

 ### Requirements
 The utility is built as a *Gradle* project using the *Groovy* language.
 It therefore requires: